ljc2154/ADBS/Project1/README.txt

 	measure the idf of a given term.
 	Each index of the list corresponds to a different document.

-e)     A detailed description of your query-modification method;
-We based our query-modification method on the Rocchio algorithm in
+e)     A detailed description of your query-modification method We based our query-modification method on the Rocchio algorithm in
 	correspondence with the scoring and term-weighting of the vector-space model described chapters 9 and 6 of the Introduction to Information Retrieval